 - Physical injuries that may have occurred are promptly identified and addressed.

-- Victims may receive medication for the prevention of pregnancy and STIs.
+- Victims may receive medication for the prevention of STIs.

 - Evidence may be collected by a sexual assault nurse examiner and preserved for a criminal investigation or university complaint now or in the future.